stuartellis/multiform/docs/tf-stacks-spec/0.4.0/terraform-command-builder.md

     python/utils/stackform/stackform.py

-- The command builder is currently implemented as a Python 3 script, but this may change.
+- The Python command builder is currently implemented as a Python 3 script, but this may change.
 - The implementation is currently a single file to avoid dependency and deployment issues
 - The license is embedded in the file
 - The implementation only uses the Python standard library.
 It requires no additional packages.
-- The initial implementation is designed for clarity.
-It uses a minimal set of the Python language in a functional style.
-- The Make targets in this project use the command builder.
-You may also run the command builder yourself.
+- Each run of the command builder returns the string for a single Terraform command, based on the project files and the input parameters.
+- The builder does not read environment variables.
+- The builder does not execute any Terraform commands.
+- The builder does not create or change any files or state.
+- The builder only outputs to standard output and standard error.